At Least Seven Dead In Car Bombing Near Somalia Stadium - UrduPoint

 At Least Seven Dead In Car Bombing Near Somalia Stadium

-The attack targeted a compound near Somalia's national stadium where soldiers from the Somali National Army (SNA) are stationed.
+The attack, claimed by the Al-Shabaab militant group, targeted a compound near Somalia's national stadium where soldiers from the Somali National Army (SNA) are stationed.

 "There was a heavy blast at the 27th brigade camp.
 A vehicle loaded with explosives rammed the entrance and there are casualties.
 Seven people died and more than ten others were wounded," Mohamed Abdirahman, a lieutenant in the SNA, told AFP.